 “Hey, Macie.
 Is Joni in her office?”
 Macie was Joni’s younger sister and worked as the foundation’s receptionist.

 “There you are.”
 Joni rounded the corner, glancing at her watch.
 “Oh, for the love of God, spit out that monstrous wad.”
 She reached over the counter and yanked a few tissues from the box on Macie’s desk.
-She held her hand in front of Keller’s face, making her deposit her simple pleasure.
+She held her hand in front of Keller’s face.

-“Well, we want you to make a good impression when meeting the director of the show.”
+“Well, we want you to make a good impression when meeting the show’s director.”
 Joni was dressed in a conservative black dress, matching heels, and her hair was pulled back in a messy bun.
 Her blue-green eyes were her most captivating feature.